Ontario

 and alternate (1 per node) on erect stems; rosette leaves and lowermost

-never deeply dissected or divided; mid and upper stem leaves long-stalked
+but never deeply dissected or divided; mid and upper stem leaves

-to short-stalked or stalkles near the top, deeply cut or divided into
+long-stalked to short-stalked or stalkles near the top, deeply cut

-5 to 7 major segments, each segment with numerous, irregular, rounded
+or divided into 5 to 7 major segments, each segment with numerous,

 Flowers & Fruit: Flowers in clusters

-each one triangular or somewhat heart-shaped, about 2.5cm (1in.) long
+purple, each one triangular or somewhat heart-shaped, about 2.5cm

-so the flower is about 5cm (2in.) across; the filaments on the many
+(1in.) long so the flower is about 5cm (2in.) across; the filaments

-stamens united into a thin erect column around the several styles
+on the many stamens united into a thin erect column around the several

-and standing like a small peg about 10mm (2/5in.) high in the middle
+styles and standing like a small peg about 10mm (2/5in.) high in

-of hte flower; fruit a circle of slightly fused dry sections ("seeds")
+the middle of hte flower; fruit a circle of slightly fused dry sections

-as an arnamental in perennial flower gardens, has escaped to roadsides,
+cultivated as an arnamental in perennial flower gardens, has escaped

-fields and waste places throughout most of southern Ontario.
+to roadsides, fields and waste places throughout most of southern

-erect habit, its simple basal leaves and deeply divided stem leaves,
+its erect habit, its simple basal leaves and deeply divided stem

-its large 5-petaled flowers with many stamens united into a column
+leaves, its large 5-petaled flowers with many stamens united into

-in the centre of the flower, and its dry fruits arranged in a circle.
+a column in the centre of the flower, and its dry fruits arranged

 Related Links